 (c) arranging building inspections and reports

-(d) effecting repairs to and maintaining common property or engaging tradespersons to do so and limitations on expenditure that may be incurred by the agent without obtaining the principal’s approval
+(d) effecting repairs to and maintaining common property or engaging tradespersons to do so and limitations on expenditure that may be incurred by the agent without obtaining the approval of the person on behalf of whom the agent is acting

 (e) paying disbursements and expenses incurred in connection with the agent’s management of the scheme